 - Determine potential adverse effects after the mitigated measures have been put in place; and

 - Design a follow-up program to confirm the accuracy of the ESIA and the effectiveness of the recommended measures.

-The MEK ESIA team is multi-disciplinary in nature and includes geoscientists, ecologists, environmental and social scientists and engineers.
+The MEK ESIA team is multi-disciplinary in nature and includes geoscientists, ecologists, environmental and social scientists, and engineers.
 The team members have worked on numerous and varied projects ranging from small construction projects to large scale developments to address anticipated socio-economic and environmental problems likely to result from such projects.
-We have provided invaluable consultancy services on projects completed in social and environmentally sensitive settings that involve population displacements and resettlements with potential impact to rare and endangered species.
+We have provided invaluable consultancy services on projects completed in social and environmentally sensitive settings involving population displacements and resettlements with potential impacts on rare and endangered species.
 Our team has tremendous experience in all the fundamental components of ESIA:

-- Assessment and evaluation of impact and development of alternatives
+- Assessment and evaluation of impacts and development of alternatives;

 - Development of the Environmental Impact Reports